 While these omissions seem trivial it is important to understand that this form is the last line of defense the State Department has against issuing a passport to a minor ensuring both parents give consent.
 It is a safety feature done in the best interests of the child.
 In the State Department’s eyes, each parent should know their child’s middle name, their date of birth and their own address.
+You are expected to sign the form in the presence of a notary so if you sign the form on January 1st and then notarize it on January 2nd the form will be rejected because in the State Department’s eyes, the notary did not witness your signature.
 Any delay requires a new form from the non attending parent notarized.
 In some cases this can cause days delays and even missed trips.
 Such is the importance of filling out this form correctly the first time.

 Filling out this form properly requires 10 minutes and must be filled out by the parent who is not attending.
-Below is the portion of the DS 3053 that the non attending parent is responsible for filling out:
+Below is the updated version of the DS 3053:

-Please note that there are 4 questions in total.
+Please note that there are 5 questions in total that must be answered.
 Each question must be answered completely.
 Here is some help in filling out this form;

 Question #3 asks for the parent to indicate what they are requesting.
 Please check the appropriate box (most request the passport book)

-Question #4 asks that you list your information and authorize the attending parent to do the passport.
+Question #5 asks that you list your information and authorize the attending parent to do the passport.
+You must list the authorizing parent not the minor.
 DO NOT SIGN UNTIL YOU ARE IN THE PRESENCE OF THE NOTARY.

 Please use the same color ink throughout the form…any indication the form was filled out by someone else will invalidate the form.